pnpm/pnpm.io/docs/npmrc.md

 * Type: **Boolean**

-By default, pnpm creates a semistrict `node_modules`, meaning dependencies have access to undeclared dependencies but main libraries themselves do not.
+By default, pnpm creates a semistrict `node_modules`, meaning dependencies have access to undeclared dependencies but modules outside of `node_modules` do not.
 With this layout, most of the packages in the ecosystem work with no issues.
 However, if some tooling only works when the hoisted dependencies are in the root of `node_modules`, you can set this to `true` to hoist them for you.

 ## Node-Modules Settings